rjdkmr/do_x3dna/README.md

 <code> -lbpm </code> option calculates Local Base Pair Parameters (Shear, Stretch, Stagger, Buckle, Propeller and Opening) with function of time, and average (with <code>-avg</code> ) of these parameters with function of the base-pairs.

-<code> -lbpsm </code> option calculates Local Base Pair-Step Parameters (Shift, Slide, Rise, Tilt, Roll and Twist) with function of time, and average (with <code>-avg<code> ) of these parameters with function of the base-steps.
+<code> -lbpsm </code> option calculates Local Base Pair-Step Parameters (Shift, Slide, Rise, Tilt, Roll and Twist) with function of time, and average (with <code>-avg</code> ) of these parameters with function of the base-steps.

 <code> -lbphm </code> option calculates Local Base Pair-Helical Parameters (X-displacement, Y-displacement, H-rise, Inclination, Tip and H-twist) with function of time, and average (with <code>-avg</code> ) of these parameters with function of the base-steps.